-The Toowoomba-based company cemented a deal with Blue Sky Alternative Investments Limited that whereby Blue Sky Agriculture Fund III acquired 33 per cent of family-owned Kialla Foods as part of a private-equity partnership deal.
+The Toowoomba-based company cemented a deal with Blue Sky Alternative Investments Limited that whereby Blue Sky Agriculture Fund III acquired 33% of family-owned Kialla Foods as part of a private-equity partnership deal.

 TIQ, the government’s global business agency, had been working with Kialla, one of Australia’s largest organic grain processors, since 2015 to attract investors to advance the miller’s ambitious expansion plans.